-Summary: With the installation of the pedestrian tunnel underneath the railroad track near the north end of the City, there have been requests to investigate the installation of a pedestrian crossing across Highway 101 in the vicinity of the pedestrian tunnel and Cardiff/Seaside State Beach.
+Summary: With the installation of the pedestrian tunnel underneath the railroad track near the north end of the City, Staff has been investigating the installation of a pedestrian crossing across Highway 101 in the vicinity of the pedestrian tunnel and Cardiff/Seaside State Beach.
 A very high-level study was performed that identified three alternatives.

-The first option would construct a pedestrian bridge across Highway 101 at a cost of approximately \$2.5 million.
-The second option would construct a pedestrian tunnel underneath Highway 101 in the same general location as the tunnel under the railroad track at a cost of approximately \$1.5 million.
-The third option would construct an atgrade crossing, with full traffic signals in both the north and south bound direction at a cost of approximately \$500,000.
+The first option analyzed would construct a pedestrian bridge across Highway 101 at a cost of approximately \$2.5 million.
+The second option analyzed would construct a pedestrian tunnel underneath Highway 101 in the same general location as the tunnel under the railroad track at a cost of approximately \$1.5 million.
+The third option analyzed would construct an at-grade crossing, with full traffic signals in both the north and south bound direction at a cost of approximately \$500,000.
 All of the costs indicated above would be for construction only and would not include environmental studies or right of way acquisition.
 Option 3 most likely would not involve major environmental impacts.

-FY 2022/232023/24 Objective: Design pedestrian crossing across, or under, Highway 101 at north end of City near the Cardiff/Seaside State Beach.
-In addition, research the potential to narrow Highway 101 for traffic calming.
-After collaboration with the City of Encinitas and preliminary engineering analysis, a full signalized atgrade pedestrian crossing would be the preferred option.
-Engineering analysis supports a full signalized pedestrian crossing.
-Staff is seeking City Council's direction for preparation of final design and implementation phase.
+FY 2023/24 Objective: Continue to evaluate pedestrian crossing across, or under, Highway 101 at north end of City near the Cardiff/Seaside State Beach.
+In addition, research the potential to narrow Highway 101 for traffic calming in coordination and collaboration with the City of Encinitas.

-- Evaluate alternative at-grade signalized crossing options. - Start design. - Pursue cost-sharing agreement with City of Encinitas and State Parks. - Obtain required permits. - Work with Encinitas on traffic calming measures and good transitions leading into and exiting City limits.
+- Evaluate alternative at-grade crossing options. - Evaluate design options and required permits. - Pursue cost-sharing agreement with City of Encinitas and State agencies. - Work with Encinitas on traffic calming measures and good transitions leading into and exiting City limits. - Install signage to discourage crossing of Highway 101 in this area.